 Here’s the thing about making sandwiches at home: Even if you have all the meats, cheeses, toppings, spreads, and breads, there’s a pretty good chance the end result still won’t come close to the sandwich of your dreams.
-So if you’re looking to plan a picnic, or just grab a couple sandwiches to eat from the comfort of your couch, don’t DIY - order pick-up or delivery from one of these 30 spots instead.
+So if you’re tired of turkey, looking to plan a picnic, or just want to grab a couple sandwiches to eat from the comfort of your couch, don’t DIY - order pick-up or delivery from one of these 40 spots instead.

 When it comes to sandwiches we actually lose sleep over, Larchmont Wine & Cheese is a main contributor to our insomnia.
 This tiny counter in the back of an upscale wine store makes simple, straightforward sandwiches where the quality of the ingredients does the talking.
 The #5 (prosciutto, mozzarella, and arugula) on a crunchy baguette is a classic, but the #3 - topped with soppressata, salami, and manchego - is also a must.
 Takeout only, call (323) 856-8699 to place your order.